Caregiving Blog: Aging Adults Get the Results You Want From a 15-Minute Medical Appointment

 Aging adults find it difficult to get results from a 15-minute medical appointment.
 The time limitation makes it difficult to thoroughly discuss health concerns.
 After age 50, the likelihood of having multiple chronic diseases increases.
 More time is needed to receive and understand information and to ask questions.

 Aging adults attending medical appointments may feel like they join an assembly line upon arriving at the doctor’s office.
-Medical office staff seem more concerned about patients being on time than the doctor running late.
+The medical office staff seems more concerned about patients being on time than the doctor running late.
 Sign in, provide insurance card, update and sign medical office forms, make the co-pay and then wait, and wait, and wait to receive your doctor’s undivided attention.

 Rules and Regulations for No Nonsense Medical Appointments are Posted on Medical Practice Websites